 As a business owner, one of the most important factors to ascertain is how many goods or services you need to sell to cover your expenses to become profitable.
 This accounting metric is known as the break-even point.

 In previous articles, we have conveyed the importance of a business’s cash flow and developing a system around cash flow management.
-This is the cornerstone to running a successful business.
+This is the cornerstone of running a successful business.

 In this article, we are still concentrating on an organization’s revenue and expenses; however, we are simplifying the process down to one number.
 Let’s explore the intricacies of this number and how to model it for your business.